 What do you think?
 Is spanking abusive to children?
 Do you utilize corporal punishment in your home?
 Are you at odds with your child’s other parent who spanks, or who refuses to?

 We understand that your children are your top priority.
 If you are experiencing child custody issues, have child abuse concerns, or are going through a child welfare investigation, we are here to help.
-Please contact us to schedule your free attorney consultation and can get trusted, confidential advice and guidance on how to protect yourself and safeguard your children.
+Please contact us to schedule your initial attorney consultation and can get trusted, confidential advice and guidance on how to protect yourself and safeguard your children.